vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

 This section describes setting up management and workload clusters in Amazon Web Services (AWS).

-There are some pre-requisites the installation process will assume.
+There are some prerequisites the installation process will assume.
 Refer to the [Prepare to Deploy a Management or Standalone Cluster to
-Amazon EC2](../aws) docs for instructions on deploying an SSH key-pair and preparing your AWS account.
+AWS](../aws) docs for instructions on deploying an SSH key-pair and preparing your AWS account.

 1. Initialize the Tanzu Community Edition installer interface.